On Merge Trees and Discrete Morse Functions on Paths and Trees: Relationships Between Merge Trees and DMFs on Paths

 Here $\Psi$ denotes the bijection between the set of Morse-like functions on the interval $\mathcal{M}$ and the set of chiral merge trees $\mathcal{X}$ from \cite[Cor 6.11]{Fiber}.
 The map $i$ is the inclusion induced by considering Ml trees as CMl trees.
 Ml trees can be considered as a special kind of CMl trees because they only differ in the additional property (2) of \Cref{morseorder} which does not need to hold for CMl trees.
 The map $/_{symm}$ is the quotient map that identifies symmetry equivalent dMFs.
 The map $o_{JS}$ is defined as the composition $\Phi \circ i \circ M(\_ \ , \_)$.
 This definition coincides with choosing the representative of a dMf $(P,f)$ with respect to symmetry equivalence such that the simplex order on $P$ is compatible with $f$ in the following way: At each critical edge $e$ with $f(e)=c$ the connected component of $P_{c-\varepsilon}$ that corresponds to $M(e)_l$/$M(e)_r$ is left/right of the edge $e$ with respect to the orientation induced by the simplex order.
 Here we recall that $M(e)$ denotes the inner node of $M(P,f)$ that corresponds to the critical edge $e$ and that $M(e)_l$/$M(e)_r$ denotes the left/right child node of $M(e)$.
 In \Cref{eins} we have $o_{JS}(P,g)=(P,f)$ where $(P,f)$ is oriented from left to right.
 The map $JS$ is defined as $JS \coloneqq M(\_ \ ,\_) \circ /_{symm} \circ \Phi$.
 This definition coincides with division by the equivalence relation generated by reflections of subtrees. \begin{Ex} We consider how a sequence of reflections of subtrees maps the CMl trees from \Cref{eins} to each other.
 Here, we denote by $a_\lambda$ the reflection of the subtree with root labeled $\lambda$.\\

 \end{Ex} The proof that the two possible definitions for $\Phi$ coincide and that the diagram from \Cref{diag2} commutes are straightforward.
 As a result, the map $\Phi$ can be seen as a discrete version of the map $\Psi$ from \cite[Cor 6.11]{Fiber}.
 Moreover, moving from the setting of \cite{Fiber} to the setting of \cite{JS} basically means to divide by symmetry equivalences which allows the authors of \cite{JS} to generalize the construction of the induced merge tree to dMfs on trees.
 In order to extend our generalization \Cref{dmfmlt} to the oriented case, one would need to find a notion of orientation-preserving cm equivalences which distinguishes symmetry-equivalent dMfs.
-Furthermore, we conjecture that the correspondence between dMfs, Ml trees and Mo trees can be categorified.
-That is, there are categories of dMfs, Ml trees and Mo trees that have the aforementioned types of equivalences as isomorphisms and the aforementioned bijections define equivalences of categories.